Skip to main content

 The confusion between retargeting and remarketing is made worse by the way Google Ads views the differences.
 View remarketing as an umbrella term that can refer to a variety of different ways to display ads in front of your clients.
 Google describes two main types, for example.

-Standard remarketing
+Standard Remarketing

 This form refers to the use of Google Display Network to position ads in front of people who have visited your website when they are on an app or a website that is part of the Display Network.

-Dynamic marketing
+Dynamic Marketing

 This refers to the use of ads that will include the products or the services you offer that these people looked at or engaged with on your website or in your app.